alverena/documentation/admin_guide/security/security_data_audit.rst

 Data Audit
 ==========

-With this functionality, users can see the full history of changes made to any record of an :ref:`auditable entity <user-guide-entity-management-create-other>`, as well as the out-of-the-box report of all such actions.
+With this functionality, users can see the full history of changes made to any record of an ``auditable entity``, as well as the out-of-the-box report of all such actions.

 .. hint::

     System administrator defines what entities will be available for audit.
-Any entity can be :ref:`set as auditable <user-guide-entity-management-create-other>`.
+Any entity can be set as auditable.
+For how to do it, see step 6 of the :ref:`Create an Entity <doc-entity-actions-create>` action description

 Data Audit Report